AlphaTechnolog/AlphaTechnolog/README.md

 I am working with a coders group (GueZarCode), in it group, I am working in this
 projects:

-- [Mundo Parcelas](http://144.202.89.160/) (An parcels sell system and no crm included and emailing included and other powerfulls tools to parcels sell in this project)
+- Mundo Parcelas (An parcels sell system and no crm included and emailing included and other powerfulls tools to parcels sell in this project)
-- FarmaciaArgentina (this isn't in a server)

 ## Created projects